-We recently suffered the loss of a very close friend to our family.
-It’s those things that put life into perspective and really cause you to not sweat the small stuff.
+We recently suffered the loss of a dear friend to our family.
+It’s those things that put life into perspective and cause you to not “sweat the small stuff”.
 This is what it did for me.
-Going to the beach always seemed like just a giant production with the packing and the sand.
-All the sand in all the places.
-So much so, that I’d never attempted to do it without my husband, which means there have been summers where we’ve missed it all together.
-That’s what happens when you take for granted the fact that these beautiful beaches that people travel from all over to visit are just short drive away.
+Going to the beach always seemed like just a giant production with the packing and all the sand in all the places.
+I’d never even attempted to do it without my husband, which means there have been summers we’ve missed it all together.
+That’s what happens when you take for granted that people travel from all over to visit these beautiful beaches that are just short drive away from home.
 The day we found out our friend had gone home to be with Jesus, I grabbed my babies and headed west.
-I wasn’t going to put off making memories with my kids due to slight inconveniences any longer, and while it was a hard day, I felt the best way to honor that amazing man of God’s memory was to spend quality time loving on my family.
-It inspired the start of our summer 2017 adventures, where we intend to make the most of our time together and this beautiful state we live in.
+I wasn’t going to put off making memories with my kids due to slight inconveniences any longer.
+While it was a hard day, I felt the best way to honor that amazing man of God’s memory was to spend quality time loving on my family.
+It inspired the start of our summer 2017 adventures.

 La Piedra, State Beach